nlplab/brat/README.md

 ## WARNING ##

 Since brat (and this document) is very much under development the information on this document may not be up to date.
-If not, bash the developers ASAP.
+If it isn't, bash the developers ASAP.

 ## brat ##